SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 04 July, 2024
+### 📅 Friday, 05 July, 2024
 ------
 ### Events
 ------
-- Independence Day (also known as the Fourth of July)
-  - Federal holiday in the United States
-  - Commemorates the adoption of the Declaration of Independence on July 4, 1776
-  - Celebrations often include:
-    - Fireworks displays
-    - Parades
-    - Barbecues and picnics
-    - Concerts
-    - Baseball games
-    - Family reunions
-    - Political speeches and ceremonies
-  - Public events such as
+- Independence Day Observed: If July 4th (Independence Day) falls on a Sunday, then the following Monday is observed as a federal holiday.
+In this case, on July 5th, government offices, banks, and many businesses may be closed to observe the occasion.

+- Local Parades: Some communities may choose to hold their Independence Day parades on July 5th if the 4th was on a Sunday, allowing people to participate in or attend the festivities on their
 ### Positive Qoute
 ------
-"Every sunrise brings a new beginning, full of possibilities and joy!
-Embrace the day with a grateful heart and let your spirit soar. 😊🌅🚀"
+"Every sunrise 🌅 is a new page in the book of life, waiting for you to fill it with beautiful stories and boundless possibilities.
+Embrace the day with a grateful heart 💖 and an adventurous spirit ✨!"